Skip to content

 Depending on the severity of your dog's cruciate knee injury, there are different treatment options available.

 Surgery is a common route, especially for a complete cranial cruciate ligament rupture, as it has such a good success rate.
 The success rate is about 85-90%.
-The surgery is often known as TPLO surgery.
-You can read more about cruciate surgery here: https://zoomadog.co.uk/collections/what-is-cruciate-ligament-knee
+One of the most common surgeries for cruciate ligament injury is called TPLO surgery.

-However, surgery isn't always possible as an option for your dog.
-Perhaps your dog is too old, has a secondary medical condition, or you'd prefer them not to have surgery.
-Many dog owners opt for the non-surgical route, or the ‘conservative management’ option.
-This is best for a partial ligament tear, not a complete rupture.
+However, surgery isn't always an option for your dog.
+Perhaps your dog is too old, has a secondary medical condition, you'd prefer them not to have surgery or surgery is simply not affordable for you.
+Many dog owners opt for the non- surgical route, due to one of these reasons.

-A brace can also be a alternative to surgery for dogs where cruciate ligament surgery isn’t recommended or possible.
-Braces stabilise the knee joint in place and stop excessive movement (sliding) between the femur and tibia.
-They also reduce lateral movement and rotation of the knee, which gives the cruciate a chance to heal.
-Please note that if there’s a fully ruptured cruciate ligament in your dog’s knee, the ligament won’t repair without surgery, even if your dog’s wearing a brace.
+A brace can also be an alternative to surgery for dogs where cruciate ligament surgery isn’t recommended or possible.
+Braces help to stabilise the knee joint and stop excessive movement (sliding) between the femur and tibia.
+They also reduce lateral movement and rotation of the knee, which gives the cruciate ligament a chance to heal.
+Please note that if there’s a fully ruptured cruciate ligament in your dog’s knee, the ligament won’t repair without surgery, even if your dog is wearing a brace.

 Previous article My Dog Has Carpal Hyperextension in His Front Leg Ligaments.
 What Should I Do?